 Under the definitions set out in Financial Reporting Standard (FRS 17) Retirement Benefits, the TPS is a multi-employer pension scheme.
-The Group is unable to identify its share of the underlying assets and liabilities of the scheme.
-Accordingly, the Group has taken advantage of the exemption in FRS 17 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The Group has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Group has set out above the information available on the scheme.